Ports and Adapters

 // apps/api - layer wiring

-import { TaskRepository } from "@tx-agent-kit/core/domains/tasks/ports/task-repository.port.js"
+import { OrganizationRepository } from "@tx-agent-kit/core/domains/organization/ports/organization-repository.port.js"

-import { makeTaskRepository } from "@tx-agent-kit/db/repositories/task.repository.js"
+import { makeOrganizationRepository } from "@tx-agent-kit/db/repositories/organizations.js"

-const TaskRepositoryLive = Layer.succeed(
+const OrganizationRepositoryLive = Layer.succeed(

 Testing with ports